Erin Misaki

-Erin Misaki (November 23, 1981) is an American soccer player who played for the Philadelphia Charge.
+Erin Kiku Misaki (November 23, 1981) is an American soccer player who played for the Philadelphia Charge.

 Career

 Misaki attended the University of Portland and played for the university team whilst earning was an NCAA Division I women's soccer championship in 2002.
 Misaki's success in college soccer lead her to be spotted by professional soccer teams in the Women's United Soccer Association.

 Misaki was a second round pick for the 2003 WUSA Draft for the Philadelphia Charge.
 Since retiring from professional soccer, Misaki works in administration for US Youth Soccer Association.